omega8cc/boa/docs/BACKUP_RETENTION.md

 2. **Why isn't `remove-all-but-n-full` used for routine retention?**
    - For trimming live backups it would delete full backups and their associated incremental chains, which can disrupt them, so time-based retention is used instead.
-   - It is used only by the `purge` action, which runs it with a count of `0` to wipe a bucket completely.
+   - It is not used at all: even the `purge` action, which empties a bucket completely, works by deleting every Duplicity-recognized file at the target through Duplicity's backend layer and verifying the target is empty, because no Duplicity command can empty a repository.

 3. **Can I customize settings for different storage services?**
    - Yes, you can define different retention settings for each service (e.g., AWS, B2) in their respective credentials files.